 This is ultra important in a birthday email.
 If you are looking to include that ‘10% discount’ or ‘Flat $50 off your next purchase’, make sure to make it as prominent and attractive as possible.

-The Call-to-Action (CTA) must always be visually appealing.
+The call to action (CTA) must always be visually appealing.
 Use bold color combinations that are hard to miss.
 Take a look at the one by Boden below, see how the discount is set in bold red?
-The ‘Shop Now’ CTA is prominent, too:
+The ‘Shop Now’ call to action example is quite prominent, too:

 You are not the only company who will be wishing a happy birthday to your customer on that day.
 Email volume was up 18 percent year over year in 2017, so you can bet your last dollar that she will be getting another 10 emails from other businesses.